thetriggestcove/dsc-installing-r/README.md

 ## Introduction

-In this lesson we'll get R installed on your computer and begin to get you familiar with [RStudio](https://rstudio.com/), a data science that many useR's like!
+In this lesson we'll get R installed on your computer and begin to get you familiar with [RStudio](https://rstudio.com/), a data science IDE that many useRs like!

 ## Objectives